ibm-cloud-docs/assistant/dialog-voice-actions.md

 **Config Related Parameters**

 The parameters that you can set under *synthesize* reflect the parameters that are made available by the Text To Speech WebSocket interface.
-The WebSocket API sends two types of parameters: query parameters, which are sent when Voice Gateway connects to the service, and message parameters, which are sent as JSON after the connection is established.
+The WebSocket API sends two types of parameters: query parameters, which are sent when phone integration connects to the service, and message parameters, which are sent as JSON after the connection is established.
 For a full list of parameters, see the WebSockets API reference for {{site.data.keyword.texttospeechshort}} service.